knutdrescher/BiofilmQ/docs/usage/segmentation.rst

 - For cubed biofilms the biovolumes of all channels will be merged and cubed again.
 Now, each cube will contain information about the relative volume abundance in the underlying channels:

-* **Cube_RelativeAbundance_chX** Relative abundance of biovolume in the channel indicated (in %)
+  - **Cube_RelativeAbundance_chX** Relative abundance of biovolume in the channel indicated (in %)
-* **Cube_Overlap3D_chX_chY** 3D overlap between biovolume in the channels indicated (in %)
+  - **Cube_Overlap3D_chX_chY** 3D overlap between biovolume in the channels indicated (in %)

-- For non-cubed biofilms the objects in all channels will be put into one results file (or one scene in the VTK-format for 3D rendering), independent of whether there is a physical overlap among objects in different channels.
+- For non-cubed biofilms the objects in all channels will be put into one data file (or one scene in the VTK-format for 3D rendering), independent of whether there is a physical overlap among objects in different channels.
+  No information on relative abundance or overlap is calculated, since this information only makes sense in the context of cubes.
+To determine overlap between segmentations of different single-cell segmented channels, you can use the appropriate function in the fluorescence property calculations.

 .. warning::

-    If non-cubed data is merged, only the measurements which are present in both channels will remain.
+    If data is merged, only the measurements which are present in both channels will remain.